Rules

 • Spotting Assistance is always allowed and encouraged!

 Awards To be eligible for awards, all operators must use their individual call sign.
-An entry using a Club call which is assigned by the FCC will not be eligible for awards in any category.
+An entry using a Club call which is assigned by the FCC is not be eligible for awards in any category.

 Plaques are awarded for the highest score in these categories based on merit: